 Gaming Innovation Class

 The annual gaming innovation class is a one-of-a-kind educational and entrepreneurial experience where world-class industry and faculty experts help students to develop their ideas.
-The class offers a unique learning environment for students from both the campus and the community/industry to develop game ideas led by Mark Yoseloff, former CEO of Shuffle Master.
-23 patents were generated by students in the first two classes, one student-inventor sold her idea to Konami Gaming, Inc., and other students have launched their games in local Las Vegas casinos.
+Led by Dr. Mark Yoseloff, former CEO of Shuffle Master, the class offers a unique learning environment for students from both the campus and the community/industry to develop game ideas.

 The class runs every fall semester:

-- Covers all game development: slots, table games, lottery, sports betting, and online social games
+Covers all game development: slots, table games, lottery, sports betting, online social games, and gaming accessories